BobSteagall/CppNow2017/README.md

 The batch scripts rely on the naming conventions I use when building compilers.
 If you would like to build your own compilers and install them on your system so that they don't step on each other, then take a look at my compiler build scripts, [gcc-builder](https://gitlab.com/BobSteagall/gcc-builder "A set of scripts to automate the process of building GCC on Linux") and [clang-builder](https://gitlab.com/BobSteagall/clang-builder "A set of scripts to automate the process of building Clang and LibC++ on Linux").

+## Seeing Conformance Issues

+The test are designed to compile and run regardless of the chosen compiler.
+That means that code that fails to compile, crashes while running, or gives bad results is ``#ifdef``'d out.
+By searching for the ``COMPILER(_CLANG|_GCC|_MS)`` macros, you can see which sections of code are affected by possible bugs or nonconformities.